 Spousal maintenance is most often temporary and designed to give a spouse time to become financially independent.
 However, in some situations, such as when a marriage lasted twenty years or more, maintenance payments may be permanent.
 Maintenance payments terminate when the recipient spouse remarries.

 Contact a Kane County Divorce Lawyer

 There are many factors that influence whether or not a spouse will receive alimony.
 If you are planning to end your marriage and have spousal maintenance-related concerns, a qualified St. Charles family law attorney can help you understand your legal options.
-Call Shaw Family Law, P.C. today at 630-584-5550 to schedule a free consultation.
+Call Shaw Sanders, P.C. today at 630-584-5550 to schedule a free consultation.